+- Push control located on the instrument panel to set at high heat.

-- Push control again to set at low heat. - Push again to deactivate.
+- Push control again to set at low heat.

+- Push again to deactivate.

 The indicator light on the control will illuminate when activated.

 The system automatically shuts off after 10 minutes.